This article applies to most machines which use the JCM iVIZION. For other validators, please record the blink codes and file a support ticket.

 In which case, with the front plate off, remove the validator from the vault by pulling it straight out and disconnecting the cabling at the white juncture.
 From there you can remove the bill feed unit and open it.
 Please clean only with a dry lint cloth (such as an eyeglass towelette.)
 You should also check the stacker path for obstructions and clean it as well.

-Please also refer to the Preventative Maintenance Guide attached to this article.
+Please also refer to the Preventative Maintenance Guide.